Ingredients

 Instructions

 - In a large saucepan, cover eggs with water.
 Bring to a boil over high heat.
-Reduce heat to simmer and cook for 6 to 8 minutes (cook for longer time if at higher altitude).
+Reduce heat to simmer and cook for 6 to 8 minutes (cook for 8 minutes if at higher altitude).
 Remove from heat and leave eggs in hot water for another 3 to 5 minutes.
-Drain and run eggs under cold water until cooled.
+Alternatively, pressure cook eggs in an Instant Pot for 5 to 8 minutes (lower time if eggs are at room temperature, longer time if cold).
+Drain and place in ice water until cooled.
 Peel and chop eggs; place in a bowl and refrigerate until ready to use.

-- In a large saucepan, cover potatoes with salted water.
-Bring to a boil and cook until just fork-tender (do not overcook or your salad will be mushy!).
+- In a large saucepan, cover potatoes with water.
+Bring to a boil, add salt and cook until just fork-tender (do not overcook or your salad will be mushy!).
 Drain the water from the pan and return pan to the heat.
-Shake the potatoes constantly over medium heat about 1 minute or until dry.
+Shake the potatoes constantly over medium heat for about 1 minute or until dry.
 Let cool enough to handle then peel and cut into bite-size chunks.
 Transfer to a large bowl and season to taste with salt and pepper.

 - In a small bowl, whisk together the olive oil and vinegar.
 Pour over potatoes and toss carefully, making sure not to mash them.
-Place potatoes in the refrigerator, uncovered, overnight.
+Place potatoes in the refrigerator, uncovered, overnight (see Note below).

 - Take the potatoes out of the refrigerator and add the reserved chopped eggs, cucumbers, radishes and green onion; toss gently.
 Add enough mayonnaise to moisten the salad and toss well.
 Add the mustard to taste; toss to coat.
-Refrigerate until ready to serve.
-Adjust seasonings before serving, if necessary.
+Refrigerate until ready to serve, for at least 1 hour if possible to allow the flavors to blend.
+Adjust seasonings before serving, if necessary, and give it a give it a gentle toss to evenly distribute the dressing.

 Notes